ryanlalchand/AQP-Website/README.md

 Open in your editor of choice

 You will need to have installed Node.js v16.13.0

+At this time, you will need a MySQL instance on your machine with the correct files.
+In the future, these will be provided by the Data Lab server.

 Run `npm install` to install dependencies